MicrosoftDocs/win32/desktop-src/search/-search-federated-search-deploying.md

 ---
-Description: 'This topic explains how a user registers a new remote data store with federated search by opening an OpenSearch Description (.osdx) file, how to deploy an .osdx file, and how to track usage of your OpenSearch service.' ms.assetid: '9db0f970-4e17-492b-ab75-a8b0f8011d0a'
+Description: This topic explains how a user registers a new remote data store with federated search by opening an OpenSearch Description (.osdx) file, how to deploy an .osdx file, and how to track usage of your OpenSearch service. ms.assetid: 9db0f970-4e17-492b-ab75-a8b0f8011d0a
-title: Deploying Search Connectors in Windows Federated Search
+title: Deploying Search Connectors in Windows Federated Search ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Deploying Search Connectors in Windows Federated Search